apache/cordova-docs/docs/en/edge/config_ref/images.md

 The iOS platform specifies variants for iPhone/iPod and iPad, with variants for retina displays and different orientations.
-The _568h_ file is customized for the iPhone 5's taller screen:
+The _568h_ file applies to the iPhone 5's taller screen:

         ios/screen-ipad-landscape-2x.png
         ios/screen-ipad-landscape.png